 12. Debt Reduction Snowball Calculator: This downloadable debt snowball calculator works for Excel, OpenOffice and Google Docs.
 You just download it and use it.
 The series of worksheets lets you track creditor information, monthly payment information and payment schedules.
 Plus, it helps you see how extra payments will help you pay off debt more quickly.

-13. Debt Snowball Calculator: For an online version of a debt reduction calculator, check out this one from What’s the Cost.
+13. Debt Snowball Calculator: For an online version of a debt reduction calculator, check out our own tool.
 You can create a log in to save your calculator, or just run the numbers to see where you’re at today.
 This calculator helps you see how restructuring debt payoff (in order of interest or balance) and making extra payments will help you pay off debt more quickly.

 Blogs to Read